-The principles and procedures set out in the above-mentioned Decree Law 111/2012, of 23 May 2012, shall govern the relationship of the state with the private sector in these agreements.
+The principles and procedures set out in Decree Law No. 111/2012, of 23 May 2012, shall govern the relationship of the state with the private sector in these agreements.

 Moreover, with regard to contracts between the state and private entities, the rules of public procurement set out in the Public Procurement Code must be complied with, PPP contracts being typically awarded pursuant to public tender procedures.